Undergraduate Internship in Psychology (PSYC 435)

 for placements in which the student is not paid.

-For further information on the internship program, contact Professor Evangeline A.
+For further information on undergraduate internship opportunities, please email Professor

 - A student must have completed a minimum of 23 credits in psychology before applying for an internship placement.

 - A student must have a minimum GPA of 3.0 in his or her psychology courses and a minimum GPA of 3.0 overall.